 Locate an available video port on your PC.

-Plug the matching cable from the second monitor into the port.
+Plug in the matching cable from the second monitor into the port.

 Windows should automatically detect and install the monitor.

 You can also connect to a wireless projector when Windows detects one nearby.
-For more information about connecting a Miracast wireless projector, see Projecting to a wireless display with Miracast.
+For more info about connecting a Miracast wireless projector, see Project to a wireless display with Miracast.

 Swipe in from the right edge of the screen, and then tap Devices.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, and then click Devices.)

-Tap or click Project, then tap or click Add a wireless display.
+Tap or click Project, and then tap or click Add a wireless display.

 Choose the projector in the list of devices found, and follow the instructions on the screen.

-After you've plugged in your second monitor or connected a projector, you can choose your screen options.
+After you plug in your second monitor or connect a projector, you can choose your screen options.

-Tap or click Project, then choose one of these options:
+Tap or click Project, and then choose one of these options: